Rad Wings of Destiny

 Rad Wings of Destiny is the fifth album by the American rock band Ugly Kid Joe, released on October 21, 2022.

 The title is a parody of the Judas Priest album, Sad Wings of Destiny.

 Critical reception

 Tom Cornell of CGCM Rock Radio wrote that "Showing perhaps more subtlety than all those years ago, but still maintaining the fun and silliness in small doses, they still know how to rock and entertain."

 Track listing

+All tracks written by Ugly Kid Joe, except "Lola", written by Ray Davies.